-The successful candidate will have experience in the preparation, assessment, and submission of CMC regulatory filings in the U.S. and preferably experience in European submissions.
-NDA/eCTD submission/maintenance experience a plus.
+The successful candidate will have experience in the preparation, assessment, and submission of regulatory filings in the U.S. and preferably experience in European or Canadian submissions. eCTD submission/maintenance experience a plus.

 The ability to function in a fast-paced, high-growth, entrepreneurial environment.